qt/qtqa/scripts/qmlbenchrunner/README.md

 ### Embedded ###
 The build_and_test_embedded.sh script is intended to be used with a Jenkins host, but can be used on it' own.
-The script file will need to be modifed based on your specific environment as detailed below.
+The script file will need to be modified based on your specific environment as detailed below.

 Terminology for this section: